microsoft/react-native-windows/README.md

 We are in the process of re-implementing react-native-windows in C++, for better performance, and to better align with the shared C++ react-native core as it evolves.
 Please see the [Roadmap 2019](blog/Roadmap2019.md) blog for details on this effort and investment roadmap for the upcoming months.

-### Latest updates
-*Last updated: July 2019*

-Both the `current` and `vnext` implementations of `react-native-windows` have been upgraded to support [React Native version 0.59](https://facebook.github.io/react-native/blog/2019/03/12/releasing-react-native-059).
 Please see the [July 2019 Updates Blog](blog/July2019Updates.md) for all the latest updates!

 ## Quick Links